 The Small Business Act, as amended by Public Laws 95-507 and 100-507, created the Office of Small and Disadvantaged Business Utilization (OSDBU).
 By statute, every Federal agency is required to have an OSDBU, which reports directly to the head of the agency.
-The primary responsibility of the OSDBU is to ensure the fair treatment of small businesses, small disadvantaged businesses and women-owned businesses and to ensure they have an opportunity to compete and win a fair amount of the agency's contract dollars.
+The primary responsibility of the OSDBU is to ensure the fair treatment of small, small disadvantaged, women-owned, service-disabled veteran-owned and HUBZone small businesses and to ensure they have an opportunity to compete and win a fair amount of the agency's contract dollars.
 HUD is committed to ensuring that these businesses can participate fully in HUD direct and indirect contracting.

 Goals and Accomplishments